-

 In the event of changes, there is no entitlement to a refund of the entry fee.

-For the third time, the valley floor of Sportgastein provided an impressive backdrop for the start of the 16th Ski Classics season.
-30 PRO teams and 120 amateurs took part in the races on the high-altitude trail in Sportgastein on Saturday and Sunday.
+For the fourth time, the valley floor of Sportgastein provided an impressive backdrop and ideal conditions for top-class cross-country skiing as part of the Ski Classics.
+A total of 30 PRO teams and around 120 amateurs took to the start line on Saturday and Sunday in glorious conditions on the high-altitude trail in Sportgastein.

-A big thank you to all sponsors and the many volunteers!
+A big thank you to all sponsors, partners and the numerous volunteers who made this event possible with their tireless efforts.